Pree46/Pree46/README.md

 ### Hi there 👋
-Aspiring to be MERN Stack developer and also have slight intrest on Competitive programming.
+Aspiring to be MERN Stack developer and also have slight intrest on Competitive programming.<br>
-🔭 Currently I have started working on Node.js, Express.js and REST APIS.
+🔭 Currently I have started working on Node.js, Express.js and REST APIS.<br>
 🌱 I’m currently learning about databases.

 <!--